mwolfeu/cges/README.md

 - abstract_image: The image that will appear in the card
 - abstract: Abstract text
 - type: Item rubric (If there are multiple types, the filter will show.)
-- link: Card link when clicked.
+- link: Card link when clicked, if any.

+### Map

+This creates the map in the WODR section.

+- Name: The country name
+- ISO: The ISO 2-letter country descriptor
+- WODR: Integer of women on death row
+- Crime: Comma separated list of crimes
+- Legend: One of: "Abolitionist", "Abolitionist for common law crimes", "De facto abolitionist", "Retentionist",

 ## ===